The Center for Access and Success

 We begin in early childhood and move through middle school with remediation and enrichment in the "It Takes a Village" Project.
 The Village Project uses a collaborative approach to help children in the community who are struggling to read.
 It also offers GED/ESL support to area village parents.

-At the college level, The Watson and Odyssey Programs assist students who are poised to take advantage of an Elon education but for whom this possibility might not be an option for financial reasons.
+At the college level, Odyssey Scholars Program assist students who are poised to take advantage of an Elon education but for whom this possibility might not be an option for financial reasons.
 The four-year programs empower students through peer and administrative support to ensure that they have the opportunity to fully participate in the many rich experiences of college and to contribute to the intellectual and social climate of the university through their active campus citizenship.